 Collagen peptides are fab for hair, strong nails, healthy skin and digestion.

 They’re also good for your bones and joint health.

 Each serving has 20 grams of collagen.
-You can mix the powder into a smoothie or coffee.
+This powder is unflavored, so you can mix it into a smoothie or coffee.

 It sounds counterintuitive, but hot sauce is a good anti-inflammatory because it has a compound called capsaicin.
 Capsaicin is also good for your metabolism and for helping to prevent chronic diseases.

 I love it so much that Tabasco sent me a personalized bottle!!

 My friends Vani Hari and Derek Halpern started an amazing company called Truvani.